MazurenkoNick/thingsboard/application/src/main/data/json/solutions/air_quality_index/instructions.md

 #### Calculated fields

-Calculated Fields are used to compute AQI values and derived indicators based on incoming telemetry.
+Calculated fields are used to compute AQI values and derived indicators based on incoming telemetry.

 <div class="tb-markdown-view table-wrapper">